-Just as important as securing personal data, it is essential to take the necessary steps to protect your systems that hold your data.
-The best way to protect from threats is to make sure all security updates are applied to the operating system and applications (Adobe Flash, Java, etc), anti virus applications are installed and updated, and malware scan utilities are used frequently.
-Without proper protection, hackers can gain access to your system and steal important information that can lead to loss of data, financial information and even lead to identity theft.
+Just as important as securing personal data, it is essential to take the necessary steps to protect the systems that hold your data.
+The best way to protect from threats is to make sure all security updates are applied to the operating system and all applications (Adobe Flash, Java, etc), antivirus applications are installed and updated, and malware scan utilities are used frequently.
+Without proper protection, hackers can gain access to your system and steal important information that can lead to loss of data, loss of financial information, and identity theft.

 Malware, short for malicious software, is any software that is designed to illegitimately gain access to a computer system or systems in order to cause damage, access sensitive information, or even take control of the computer for other uses.
 There are many different types of malware, including viruses, worms, trojans, rootkits, backdoors, spyware, bots, keystroke loggers, rogues and mobile threats.
 While many of these are closely related, each has some unique characteristics.

 Virus: a type of malware that is damaging to computers or files on a computer that is generally propagated through email or instant messages.
 It generally requires some user interaction to infect a computer.